BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Results

 With the measured SFR, and using the upper limit on \mdyn as a limit on \mstar too, we can relate this object to the star-forming main sequence of galaxies (SFMS).
 In Fig.~\ref{f.sfms} we show the position of \target relative to star-forming galaxies at $z=7.04$, from both observations and numerical simulations.
 Observational data are from the \jwst Advanced Deep Extragalactic Survey \citep[JADES;][]{eisenstein+2023a,rieke+2023,hainline+2024}, where \mstar and SFR were measured from spectral energy distribution (SED) modelling \citep{simmonds+2024}.
 Simulated galaxies are from the hydrodynamic suites \textsc{dustyGadget} \citep{graziani+2020,dicesare+2023}, \textsc{thesan-zoom} \citep{kannan+2025,mcclymont+2025}, and \textsc{Aesopica} \citetext{\citealp{koudmani+2022}; Koudmani et al., in~prep.}. \textsc{Aesopica} is a new suite of large-volume cosmological simulations (Koudmani et al., in prep) built upon the \textsc{Fable} galaxy formation model \citep{henden+2018}, with targeted updates for modelling the growth of infant SMBHs in the early Universe. \textsc{Aesopica} explores three key modifications to fiducial galaxy formation models: enabling efficient accretion in the low-mass regime \citep{koudmani+2022}, incorporating super-Eddington accretion, and examining a broad range of seed masses ($10^{2}~\mathrm{M_{\odot}}$ to $10^{5}~\mathrm{M_{\odot}}$) following seed evolution from early cosmic epochs ($z \sim 20$).

-Assuming that all the narrow \Halpha was due to star formation, we would infer a location of \target near the 1-\textsigma edge above the SFMS, as inferred from all of \textsc{dustyGadget}, \textsc{thesan-zoom}, and \textsc{Aesopica}.
-However, using the less conservative mass estimate of $\log(\mstar/\Msun)<7.1$, \target would lie clearly outside the range of simulated galaxies, possibly representing a challenge for current models of SMBH and galaxy growth.
-Considering the more stringent upper limit on \mdyn (and hence on \mstar) from the \citet{stott+2016} calibration, we would infer that \target lies above the SFMS even for an AGN contribution as high as 90\% (open hexagon in Fig.~\ref{f.sfms}).
-If confirmed, this would suggest a link between overmassive black holes and starbursts.
+Assuming that all the narrow \Halpha was due to star formation, we would infer a location of \target on the SFMS, as inferred from all of \textsc{dustyGadget}, \textsc{thesan-zoom}, and \textsc{Aesopica}.
 Clearly, an independent measure of the SFR is required to disentangle the AGN contribution, and to assess the precise star-forming nature of the host galaxy.